gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 ## 01-local-inst-tracker

-We will start listening when the simulation raises an workbegin exit event, so we need a workbegin handler to do that
+We will start listening when the simulation raises an workbegin exit event, so we need a workbegin handler to do that.

 ```python
 def workbegin_handler():